 • disclosure of foreign worker recruitment.

-These new provisions are reflected in the Form ETA-790A, “H-2A Agricultural Clearance Order,” and Form ETA-9142A “H-2A Application for Temporary Employment Certification,” which are pending OMB approval.
+These new provisions are reflected in the Form ETA-790A, “H-2A Agricultural Clearance Order,” and Form ETA-9142A “H-2A Application for Temporary Employment Certification(link is external),” which are pending OMB approval.

 In addition, through August 28, 2024, the Department will continue to enforce the anti-retaliation provisions in effect as of June 27, 2024.
 The Department will begin to enforce the anti-retaliation provisions as revised by the Farmworker Protection Rule only with respect to conduct or actions occurring on or after August 29, 2024.
 The revised anti-retaliation provisions explicitly prohibit retaliation because a person has: